benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB02.png)

-**A green rectangle** is connected to an entity or to a relationship, and represents an entity's / relationship's property.
+**A green rectangle** is connected to an entity (red, blue, or yellow) or to a relationship, and represents an entity's / relationship's property.
 It contains:

 * The property's name
 * Optionally - constraint on the value of that property, expressed by an equation (e.g. 'age > 30')
-* Optionally - A **property tag**, depicted by an index wrapped in **purple curly brackets**.
+* Optionally - A **property tag**, depicted by an index wrapped in **purple curly brackets** (explained later).

-A property tag serves as a placeholder for the property's value in a given assignment, and used for defining constraints on the value of other properties (e.g. age > {1}, where {1} is defined as the age property of another entity).
-More on property tags - later.
+Constraints are not valid for yellow entities.
+Constraints are valid for red entities only if type constraints are defined, and all the allowed types have a property with the same name and the same type.

 _**Q3:** Any person who owns a phone, and his first name is Lior **(v1)**_